- Gemini Home

 Here we give a brief description of the summit observing process.

-Two people are typically present at the summit: one (in this document, referred to as TEL) runs the telescope, the other (referred to as OBS) runs the science program.
-Eavesdropping adds you (referred to as EAV).
+Two people are typically present at the summit: one runs the telescope, the other runs the science program.
+Eavesdropping adds you.
 The observing process you are joining in with is described below; the call you receive will normally have gone out between 15 and 30 minutes before the first of these steps.

-- OBS loads your program in the OT and selects the observation
+- Observer loads your program in the OT and selects the observation

-- OBS sends the observation to the seqexec which then runs it
+- Observer sends the observation to the seqexec which then runs it

-- TEL slews to the target, while instrument is automatically configuring (can be a few minutes depending on distance to target)
+- Telescope operator slews to the target, while instrument is automatically configuring (can be a few minutes depending on distance to target)

-- TEL acquires guide star and sets guiding going (up to six minutes total for steps 1 and 2 combined)
+- Tescope operator acquires guide star and sets guiding going (up to six minutes total for steps 1 and 2 combined)

-- OBS, TEL and EAV acquire the target (involves taking an image and using "gacq", and iterative offsetting) (instrument specific, see the instrument overhead pages for details)
+- Observer, Telescope Operator and Eavesdropper acquire the target (involves taking an image and using "gacq", and iterative offsetting) (instrument specific, see the instrument overhead pages for details)

-- OBS starts running the seqexec and thus exposing
+- Observer starts running the seqexec and thus exposing

-- first frame comes in and is displayed on the VNC session (EAV, OBS inspect and confirm continuation)
+- first frame comes in and is displayed on the skype sharing session (Eavesdropper and Observer inspect and confirm continuation)

-- DHS saves data and the Contact can pick them up from the FITS server
+- DHS saves data and the Eavesdropper can pick them up from the FITS server

 Contact Person Actions